Transportation Master Plan

 - Principles for an uncertain future (coming November 2018)

 Stay tuned for upcoming engagement opportunities for this plan by subscribing for email updates.

 Public Engagement Phase 1: Vision and Goals

-We are currently reviewing public input received during the first phase of engagement.
-An engagement report will be made available on this webpage later this spring.
+We reviewed public input received during the first phase of engagement.
+See the engagement report here.

 Residents provided input online and in person on the draft vision and goals for Kelowna’s Transportation Master Plan, which will guide strategic transportation investments the City will make over the next 20 years.